OXID-eSales/graph-ql-developer-module/README.md

 That also means, you can't test permissions with this console.

-## Voyager
+## Queries and mutations

-The Voyager gives you a graphical representation of the GraphQL schema installed in your OXID eShop.
+These entries give you a nice graphical representations of the GraphQL queries and mutations installed in your OXID eShop.